 Retro-vintage eyewear is characterized by frames conveying a '50s, '60s, or '70s look.
 Themes typically found in retro-vintage style eyewear include thick rims and double bridges.
-Wayfarers and cat-eyes are common frame shapes associated with this style.
+Wayfarers and cat-eyes are common frame shapes associated with this old school style.

 The term retro refers to the style of a frame rather than the shape of a frame.
 Certain shapes such as the ClubMaster style were created by Ray-Ban in the 1950s.
 The ClubMaster is characterized by bold, plastic coverings that cover the top half of the lenses in order to mimic the wearer's natural browline.
 The ClubMaster Eyeglasses and Sunglasses style is retro.
 They are known for being a part of the most recent “hipster style”, which has brought back older rock and roll fashion pieces from the 50s and 60s.